skeiter9/opnsense-captive-portal-template/replit.md

 # Recent Changes

-**November 11, 2025 - Modern Minimalistic Design Update**
+**November 11, 2025 - Minimalistic Green Design Update**
-- Completely redesigned the visual theme with a modern, minimalistic approach
+- Redesigned with a clean, minimalistic approach using fresh green as primary color
-- Updated color scheme to use modern purple gradients (#667eea, #764ba2) with clean whites and soft grays
+- Updated color scheme to use modern emerald green gradients (#10b981, #059669) with pure white backgrounds
+- Simplified visual effects:
+  - Reduced shadow intensity for cleaner look
+  - Minimized hover animations (subtle 1px lift instead of 2px)
+  - Removed unnecessary shadows from buttons and logos
+  - Cleaner border radius (8px for buttons, 12px for containers)
 - Enhanced responsive design with comprehensive breakpoints for all devices:
   - Desktop and laptops (>1200px)
   - Tablets (768px - 1200px)